hamadaio/dynamic-system-sims/modular_version/README_modular.md

-# Brain state-space simulation using single-γ (gamma) HRF - modular
+# Brain state-space simulation using single-γ (gamma) hrf - modular

 This is a modular implementation of a brain state space simulation using fNIRS data.
 The simulation demonstrates the transition from resting state to focused attention using dynamic systems theory and 3D visualization.